 The storm water control features at the facility were observed to be in good condition.
 Downchute channels and energy dissipation basins at the facility are constructed with riprap.
-Some of the downchute channels had small shrubs growing in the flow path, and Golder recommends that the shrubs be removed periodically if they become large enough to impede flow or cause riprap to shift.
+Some of the downchute channels had small shrubs growing in the flow path at the time of the visual observation on October 28, 2021, and Golder recommended that Tri-State remove the shrubs periodically if they become large enough to impede flow or cause riprap to shift.
 However, the shrubs do not pose a threat to structural stability and did not impact Golder's ability to inspect the facility.
-The typical condition of the downchute channels is depicted in Photograph 5.
+The typical condition of the downchute channels is depicted in Photograph 6.
 Terrace channels at the facility are provided at approximate 20-foot vertical intervals.
 Erosion control wattles have been installed to control erosion and capture sediment in the terrace channels at appropriate intervals.
-The typical condition of the terrace channels is depicted in Photograph 6.
-Perimeter channels are in place around the facility where they are needed to control storm water.
+The typical condition of the terrace channels are in place around the facility where they are needed to control storm water.
 Perimeter channels at the facility are generally constructed with soil and rock.
 Erosion control wattles have been installed at appropriate intervals in the perimeter channels to control erosion and capture sediment.
-The typical condition of the perimeter channels is depicted in Photograph 7.
-During the visual observation, Golder observed that debris (mainly tumbleweeds) has built up in the perimeter channel along the east side of the facility, at the downstream ends of the culverts that pass beneath the site entrance road, as shown in Photograph 8 (refer to Appendix A for the location of the debris buildup).
-Golder recommended that Tri-State remove this debris as soon as practical.
-This should be done periodically to remove potential flow impediments.
-The debris does not pose a threat to structural stability and did not impact Golder's ability to inspect the facility.
+The typical condition of the perimeter channels is depicted in Photograph 8.
+During the visual observation on October 28, 2021, Golder observed that sediment has built up in the perimeter channel along the east side of the facility, at the downstream ends of the culverts that pass beneath the site entrance road, as shown in Photograph 9 (Appendix A indicates the location of the sediment buildup).
+Debris buildup was observed at the same location during the annual inspection in 2020 and was removed in May 2021, according to Tri-State's records.
+During the visual observation on October 28, 2021, Golder recommended that Tri-State remove the recently accumulated sediment and consider improvements to the perimeter channel downstream of the culverts to ensure that the elevations and slope of the channel invert are adequate to maintain positive drainage and limit sedimentation.
+The sediment does not pose a threat to structural stability and did not impact Golder's ability to inspect the facility.

-Photograph 5: Typical Downchute Channel Condition
+Photograph 6: Typical Downchute Channel Condition

-Photograph 6: Typical Terrace Channel Condition
+Photograph 7: Typical Terrace Channel Condition

-Photograph 7: Typical Perimeter Channel Condition
+Photograph 8: Typical Perimeter Channel Condition

-Photograph 8: Buildup in the East Perimeter Channel at the Downstream Ends of the Culverts
+Photograph 9: Sediment Buildup in the East Perimeter Channel at the Downstream Ends of the Culverts